 Along with Nim Tottenham, Kevin is Co-Director of the Psychology Undergraduate Honor’s Program.
 His teaching includes seminars on social cognitive neuroscience as well as a lecture course on experimental psychological methods for studying emotion and social cognition.

-Noga is Fullbright Scholar who studied received her Ph.D. from Ben Gurion University working with Avishai Henik and completed post-doctoral training at the Weitzman Institute in the lab of Yadin Dudai.
+Noga is a Fullbright Scholar who received her Ph.D. from Ben Gurion University working with Avishai Henik, and completed post-doctoral training at the Weitzman Institute in the lab of Yadin Dudai.
 She has core research interests in the relationship between executive control and emotion and how their regulatory interactions are influenced by training and learning.

 Chelsea is an NRSA postdoctoral fellow whose research focuses on how emotion influences judgment and decision-making across multiple domains, including moral behavior, consumer decision-making, and autobiographical memory.
 To investigate these processes, she utilizes multiple methods, including implicit and explicit behavioral measures, functional neuroimaging, and large-scale field studies.
 Chelsea received her Ph.D. from Cornell University in 2014, where she worked primarily with David Pizarro, BJ Casey, and Tom Gilovich.

 Sydney is a first year graduate student broadly interested in how emotion regulation changes across the life span, and how those changes may affect daily life functioning for older adults.
 She received her B.A. in Psychology from Princeton University, where she worked in the Human Working Memory Lab with Dr. Andrew Conway.
 Prior to joining the SCAN Lab, Sydney was a research assistant in the Stanford Life-span Development Lab with Dr. Laura Carstensen.